 Sandra Joy completed the Doctor of Music degree in 2012 as a scholar of the Kule Institute for Advanced Studies, and holds degrees from the University of British Columbia (Master and Bachelor of Music) and Canadian Mennonite University (Bachelor of Church Music).
 She has received major awards for her work from numerous Canadian organizations, including the University of Alberta, the Government of Canada, Canadian Federation of University Women (National), Kwantlen Polytechnic University, the Alberta Foundation for the Arts, and the city of Edmonton.
 Sandra Joy is grateful for the knowledge and inspiration from all her piano teachers: Jacques Després, Jane Coop, Douglas Finch, Jean Broadfoot, Walter Thiessen, Kathy Classen, Alice Cameron, and master-class teachers: Paul Roberts, Marvin Blickenstaff, Leon Fleisher, Richard Goode, Marek Jablonski, Catherine Vickers, Bruce Vogt and Stéphane Lemelin.

 Dr. Friesen was a Visiting Assistant Professor of Piano in the Department of Music at St. Olaf College in Northfield, Minnesota from 2013-2015.
-She has joined the Mount Royal University Conservatory in Calgary, Alberta, as an Off-campus instructor, teaching music out of her Sound Reflections Music Studio in the Hawkwood NW area, and also coaches chamber music at the University of Calgary.
+She now teaches music from her Sound Reflections Music Studio in the Hawkwood NW area, and coaches chamber music at the University of Calgary.